PURPOSE OF SUFFERING

 Have you wondered what God is doing in your difficult circumstances?
 Why God allows suffering into our lives?
+Do you wonder what is the purpose of suffering?
 It’s natural to ask why and to want to see some benefit from our suffering, because it makes us feel better if we can see good coming out of the difficult situations in our lives.
 It makes it seem more “worth it” when we can see a purpose for it all.

 If you’ve ever wondered what God is up to, then I have good news for you.
 God is doing something.
 He is doing something very good, indeed.